Project Settings and Setup

 • "Launch campaign prompts"

-The product term remains Monitor, but the practical question is: "Which slice of the market should these prompts represent?"
+The practical question is: "Which slice of the market should these prompts represent?"

 Setup checklist